zhang-ze-fan-hw3/hw3-DexGraspVLA.github.io/README.md

 accelerate launch --num_processes=8 train.py --config-name train_dexgraspvla_controller_workspace
 ```

+Users can also start from an existing checkpoint by specifying `policy.start_ckpt_path` in `controller/config/train_dexgraspvla_controller_workspace.yaml`.
+To support application and fine-tuning, we provide an open-source, high-performing model checkpoint ([dexgraspvla-controller-20250320](https://drive.google.com/file/d/1ge1FYD2wUqBnFewWzpsjQ5v6pEDBraOH/view?usp=sharing)), which has been deployed and evaluated across five zero-shot locations at the time of release, demonstrating strong generalization capabilities.
+Additionally, other training settings can also be customized by modifying the configuration files in the `controller/config` folder.

 To help understand the internal model behaviors, we provide the functionality to generate, save, and visualize the attention maps of the controller.
 To enable this, please set `gen_attn_map` to `True` in the config file before training.
 During each sampling step, the attention maps will be saved as pickle files in the `train_sample_attn_maps` folder under the experiment directory.
 To visualize them, please run `python attention_map_visualizer.py --attn_maps_dir <path to train_sample_attn_maps>`.
 This will generate the images of attention maps under newly-created folders inside `train_sample_attn_maps` with the same names as the corresponding pickle files.